forevermatt/SimpleWebAuthn-homepage/docs/api-docs.md

 #### Notes

-The return value is the exact response from the authenticator with a few `Buffer`'s encoded to base64url.
+The return value is the exact response from the authenticator with a few `Buffer`'s encoded to base64url strings.
 It should be passed straight into [`verifyAttestationResponse`](#verifyattestationresponse) as `options.credential`.

 ### `startAssertion`